Detailed guide about all the various scale's type

 This type is best used when your dataset have a finite number of different values,

-which do not necessarly have a specific ordered, domain
+which do not necessarly have a specific ordered, domain do not have to be sorted.

 This is also the type you have to use when using a dataset with non-numerical values.